jpsm83/restaurant-pos-OLD/backlogErrors.md

-dailySalesReports - DONE
+dailySalesReports
-- model and interfaces been modifed
-- selfOrderingSalesReport been added
-- modify the routes now
+- review the whole code
+- probaly a better approach is to add user sales report when tables are closed